Make a Will

 Expert Will Writing Services

-Cavendish Cancer Care have teamed up with two of the largest local firms to offer you an expert Will writing service.
+Cavendish Cancer Care have partnered with two local firms to offer you an expert Will writing service.

-- Use a face to face service by ringing Bell and Buxton on 0114 249 5969 and quoting Cavendish Cancer Care.
+Use a face to face service through Bell and Buxton by calling them on 0114 249 5969 to make an appointment, quoting Cavendish Cancer Care.

-- Use our postal service with Irwin Mitchell, which conveniently offers you peace of mind at a time to suit you.
+Use a postal service with Irwin Mitchell, which conveniently offers you peace of mind at a time to suit you.
 You can request a Cavendish Will pack by emailing email@example.com or by calling 0370 1500 100.

 If you would like advice on which service might be suitable for you, call 0114 275 4070 and we’d be happy to help.